-In accordance with the criteria laid down in the Nomination and Remuneration Policy, the Nomination and Remuneration Committee has identified 11 employees as Senior Management Personnel across the functions in addition to the Chief Financial Officer, Company Secretary, and the employees being one level below the Managing Director.
+In accordance with the criteria laid down in the Nomination and Remuneration Policy, the Nomination and Remuneration Committee has identified employees as Senior Management Personnel across the functions in addition to the Chief Financial Officer, Company Secretary, and the employees being one level below the Managing Director.

-The employees head functions such as Operations, Marketing, Information Technology, Direct Taxation, Internal Audit, Indirect Taxation, Legal, Human Resource and Treasury.
-During the year under review, there was no change in the Senior Management.
+The employees head functions such as Operations, Marketing, Information Technology, Direct Taxation, Accounts, Internal Audit, Indirect Taxation, Legal, Treasury and HR.